 The question “How much does a marine biologist make?” is common but never gets any easier to answer given the broad possibilities available in this field.
-BLS reported that in 2018, the average marine biologist salary (which, again, falls under the category of Zoologists and Wildlife Biologists) was $63,420 annually and $30.49 hourly.
+BLS reported that in 2020, the average marine biologist salary (which, again, falls under the category of Zoologists and Wildlife Biologists) was $70,510 annually or around $33.90 hourly.

 States with the highest employment rate of careers in this discipline are Washington, California, Florida, Oregon and Minnesota.
-The following table shows a general picture of what the marine biologist median salary would be per state.
+The following table shows a general picture of what the marine biologist median salary would be in top paying states.